agoodshort/dotfiles/README.md

 ### 4. Set zsh as default shell

+Default on Arch linux.

+TODO: do not install zsh with brew if on arch

 Note: we need to write manually `zsh` in `/etc/shells` because we install it from homebrew

 ```sh